 What are the tax obligations for sole proprietorships?

-Another aspect that separates sole proprietorships from its counterparts is its tax obligations.
+Another aspect that separates a sole proprietorship from its counterparts is its tax obligations.
 Specifically, since there is no real distinction between the venture and the proprietor in the eyes of the law, a sole proprietorship is not taxed separately.

 In other words, its income is considered your income, so you report it as such to federal and state tax officials.